Get Rid of Scorpions at Your Austin Home

 - Clutter – don’t leave things lying on the ground as this creates harborage areas for scorpions.

-- Stones and pebbles look good in a garden but create ideal spaces for scorpions to shelter.
+- Stones and pebbles look good in a garden but create ideal spaces for shelter.

 - Prune shrubs to expose trunk and the ground around the plant and remove leaf litter, mulch, and other organic debris.